 - Vendor: this is the recipient of the submission, you should see the vendor(s) you are working with for VFX in this list.

-- Submission ID: if you are tracking submissions in a tracking tool, you can use this Submission ID field to correlate this information back to your production management software.
+- Submission Name: if you are tracking submissions in a tracking tool, you can use this Submission ID field to correlate this information back to your production management software.

 *NOTE - Duplicate Submission IDs are not accepted.

 Once this info has been filled out, simply click “CREATE” to create a new empty submission:

 Step Three - Option 1: Import the VFX Plates via Workspaces

 Once an empty submission has been created, your next step is to attach VFX Plates to the submission.
 This can be accomplished in two ways, either by Importing these shots from your Workspace, or by browsing the existing VFX Plates in the asset library.
 We’ll show the instructions for Importing from Workspaces below.